adrianbj/PasswordForceChange/README.md

 PasswordForceChange
 ===================

-Processwire module to force users to change password the first time they log in
+Processwire module to force users to change their password.

 Key Features